arangodb/spring-boot-starter/demo/README.md

         String[]nameList);
 ```

-And the method calls in `DerivedMethodRunner`.
+Also add the method calls in `DerivedMethodRunner`:

 ```java
 System.out.println("## Find top 2 Lannnisters ordered by age");